 Partnership with the Education Endowment Foundation

-The Royal Society and the Education Endowment Foundation are together funding a review into the connection between socio-economic disadvantage and participation and attainment of pupils in science.
+The Royal Society and the Education Endowment Foundation have co-funded a review into the connection between socio-economic disadvantage and participation and attainment of pupils in science.

 Education research conference

-The Royal Society is holding an international education research conference on the assessment of experimental science in October 2016, in conjunction with the Gatsby Charitable Foundation, the Nuffield Foundation and the Wellcome Trust.
+The Royal Society held an international education research conference on the assessment of experimental science in October 2016, in conjunction with the Gatsby Charitable Foundation, the Nuffield Foundation and the Wellcome Trust.

 Science Education Tracker